junaidjesan/repliq_task/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# repliq test

+i have done it with react \
+for style i used tailwind and daisy ui for component laybrary\
+the live site link given in the discription\

-## Available Scripts
+## librabis

-In the project directory, you can run:
+for data : used fake data which included public folder in this app\

+for fetch :axios and tanstake query\
+for icons : react icon\
+code edit : VS Code\

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open  ( https://incandescent-swan-6263cb.netlify.app/orders ) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.